grisu/gricli/src/main/resources/help/commands/print queue.md

 Please be aware that the queue you are querying needs to be available for your currently setup environment.

-The current environment is the group you set, the application package and version you choose (if any), as well as the walltime, number of CPUs and memory (RAM).
+The current environment is the group you set, the application package and version you choose (if any).
+The order that these variables are set is important and they should be set in the following order:

+     group
+     package (optional)
+     version (optional)

 Parameters: